Shunseii/bahar/README.md

 Libsql persists data to the local disk.
 If you run it outside of docker, it will save the data to `apps/api/local.db`.

-It uses drizzle ORM to interact with the database and lucia-auth for handling authentication.
+It uses drizzle ORM to interact with the database and better-auth for handling authentication.